tylerdj96/HCSS_Interview/README.md

-Create an application that shows weather and wind data for a city
+Create an application that shows weather and wind data for a chosen city:

-The app should:

-- Allow users to select from a list of cities (use the fetchCities function from api.ts)
+1. When the user opens the website, load a list of cities using the fetchCities function from api.ts
+2. When the cities are done loading, display them on the page
-- Allow users to switch between viewing weather data and wind data (use the fetchWeather function from api.ts)
+3. When the user selects a city, load the weather data using the fetchWeather function from api.ts
+4. When the weather data is done loading, show the weather description and wind information

+Notes:
+Feel free to ask any questions
+Don't worry about CSS
+Don't worry about typescript, you can use `any` if any errors come up It's okay to use google